shanemileham/shanemileham.github.io/_kb/learn/storytelling.md

 - "there isn't anyone you couldn't learn to love if you heard their story"

 Tips
-- make me care
-- give someone a promise that the story will be worth your time
+- Make a promise in the beginning that the story will be worth your time
+- Make me care
 - Make it inevitable but not predictable
 - Give character a spine (decision making core) (wall-e: find the beauty; marlin: prevent harm to nemo; ...)
 - The audience wants to work for their meal (2+2).
 - Stories aren't exact or predictable
 - All well drawn characters have a dominant unconscious goal.
 Acknowledge what drives you take the wheel and steer it
-- Change must happen in a story
+- Change must happen in a story (Static stories die.
+Life is never static.)
 - "Drama is anticipation mingled with uncertainty" -William Archer
-  - anticipation = what will happen next? made me want to know
+  - make me want to know what will happen next
-  - have you made me want to know how it will conclude in the long term?
+  - make me want to know how it will conclude in the long term
-  - have you created honest conflicts with truth that creates doubt in what the outcome might be
+  - create honest conflicts with truth that creates doubt about the outcome
-- An itch they can't scratch
 - Singular goal
 - Truth that deepens understanding of who we are
-- Make me care
-- Make a promise in the beginning
 - Stories have guidelines, but not rules
 - Like your main character
 - Theme: "who are you?"
 - Invoke a sense of wonder
 - Capture truth from your life
-- Static stories die.
-Life is never static.
 - Add Good character arcs for your characters.
 With certain conditions are met.